-National Drug Treatment Monitoring System (NDTMS) statistics for 2017-18 reported that 20% of people in drug and alcohol treatment have a housing problem to the extent that they are either rough sleeping or at serious risk of homelessness.
+National Drug Treatment Monitoring System (NDTMS) statistics for 2017 to 2018 reported that 20% of people in drug and alcohol treatment have a housing problem to the extent that they are either rough sleeping or at serious risk of homelessness.
 This is higher for people in treatment for opiates (31%) and even higher for people in treatment for both opiates and new psychoactive substances (59%).

-The 2018-19 CHAIN data for London reports that of the people seen sleeping rough, 42% and 41% had alcohol misuse and drug misuse support needs respectively.
+The 2018 to 2019 CHAIN data for London reports that of the people seen sleeping rough, 42% and 41% had alcohol misuse and drug misuse support needs respectively.
 Thirty-six percent had co-occurring mental health and drug and/or alcohol misuse support needs.

 Co-occurring mental ill health and substance dependence is common amongst people who sleep rough.
 People may use alcohol and drugs to self-medicate for their mental ill-health, and may also use substances to help with sleeping, pain management and cold temperatures.

 There is evidence that people experiencing rough sleeping with co-occurring needs find it challenging to engage with and/or experience other barriers to accessing treatment services.
 It is not uncommon for mental health services to exclude people because of co-occurring alcohol or drug use, a particular problem for those diagnosed with serious mental illness, who may also be excluded from alcohol and drug services due to the severity of their mental illness.